• Email

 Paired with oat flour for cakiness and sweet rice flour for chew, these three flours create a muffin that's simultaneously moist, soft, cakey, and chewy.

-Adding nut butter to muffins is a great way to pack in extra protein, but when you need a nut-free school-safe alternative, tahini swoops right in.
-Its toastiness adds a subtle nutty note that’s warm and comforting, especially when paired with dark chocolate.
-The protein boost is just a bonus.
+Adding nut butter to muffins is a great way turn a muffin in a main dish, but when you need a nut-free school-safe alternative, tahini swoops right in.
+Its toastiness adds a subtle nutty note that's warm and comforting, especially when paired with dark chocolate.

 Think peanut butter and banana toast drizzled with chocolate, but a thousand times more sophisticated.
 And good for you to boot!